thely/performable-maps/README.md

 * GET: From the browser, check for any unchecked clicks that Max has sent.
 * POST: From Max, send a new click.

+### ?obj=voice&type=triggers&action=[onstart,onend]

+SpeechSynthesisUtterances have .onstart() and .onend() to signify when the audio of an utterance starts and ends.
+Max can poll for these values, to trigger a record~ object on/off.
+Getting these values with enough time to be useful means polling at incredibly small time intervals (200 ms seems to work), but if we toggle off polling once `onend` is received, the server takes a bit less of a hit.

+**Variables**

+* type: whether the trigger is an onstart or onend event
+* time: a UNIX timestamp of when the event occurred
+* checked: whether or not Max has seen this event yet

+**Methods**

+* GET: Max asks for any available speech triggers
+* POST: Browser sends onstart/onend when utterances start/end

-### ?type=speak&ask=[voicelist,triggers]
+### ?obj=voice&type=voicelist

-To make life easier on the performer, some of the mostly-browser actions are in Max. &ask=voicelist is the list of SpeechSynthesisVoices, stored/sent for Max's benefit, and &ask=triggers sends notifications to Max when a SpeechSynthesisUtterance begins/ends.
+To make life easier on the performer, some of the mostly-browser actions are in Max. `voicelist` is the list of SpeechSynthesisVoices, stored/sent for Max's benefit.

-#### &ask=voicelist

-* GET: From Max, get the list of voices available to the browser.
-* POST: Once all voices are loaded in the browser, send the list to the server, to be polled for in Max.

 **Variables**